studersi/test-4/tutorial-7/README.md

 The rule files are grouped by request and response rules.
 We start off with an initialization rule file.
 There are a lot of things commented out in the `crs-setup.conf` file.
 These values are simply set to their default value in the 901 rule file.
 This helps keep the config neat and tidy and still have all default settings applied.
 Then we have two application specific rule files for Wordpress and Drupal, followed by an exceptions file that is mostly irrelevant to us.
 Starting with 910, we have the real rules.

 Every file is dedicated to a topic or type of attack.
-The Core Rules occupy the ID namespace from 900,000 to 999,999.
+The Core Rule Set occupy the ID namespace from 900,000 to 999,999.
 The first three digits of every rule correspond to three digits in the rule files.
 This means the IP reputation rules in `REQUEST-910-IP-REPUTATION.conf` will occupy the rule range 910,000 - 910,999.
 The method enforcement rules follow between 911,000 and 911,999, etc..
 Some of these rule files are small and they do not use up their assigned rule range by far.
 Others are much bigger and the infamous SQL Injection rules run the risk of touching their ID ceiling one day.

 An important rule file is `REQUEST-949-BLOCKING-EVALUATION.conf`.
 This is where the anomaly score is checked against the inbound threshold and the request is blocked accordingly.

-Then begins the outbound rules, which are less numerous and basically check for code leakages (stack traces!) and leakages in error messages (which are very helpful if constructing and SQL injection).
+Then begin the outbound rules, which are less numerous and basically check for code leakages (stack traces!) and leakages in error messages (which give an attacker useful information to construct an SQL injection attack).
 The outbound score is checked in the file with the 980 prefix.

 Some of the rules come with data files.
 These files have a `.data` extension and reside in the same folder with the rule files.
 Data files are typically used when the request has to be checked against a long list of keywords, like unwanted user agents or php function names.
 Have a look if you are interested.